 However, some people are reluctant to file for bankruptcy because they are not familiar with the process.
 If you were to file a bankruptcy action in Pennsylvania, like in all states, your petition for Chapter 7 bankruptcy would be filed in one of the state’s three federal court districts: Eastern District of Pennsylvania, Middle District of Pennsylvania, and Western District of Pennsylvania.
 For residents of Philadelphia, their petition would be properly filed in the Eastern District of Pennsylvania.

-A Philadelphia bankruptcy lawyer of Sadek & Cooper can guide your bankruptcy petition through the entire process.
+A Philadelphia bankruptcy lawyer of Sadek Bankruptcy Law Offices can guide your bankruptcy petition through the entire process.
 To better understand the steps involved in a Chapter 7 bankruptcy filing, please contact our law firm at 215-545-0008.
 Our attorneys are happy to discuss your concerns and assess if a Chapter 7 bankruptcy filing is appropriate for your situation.
 To familiarize yourself with an overview of the steps involved in a Chapter 7 bankruptcy filing, please continue reading.

 Bankruptcy Filers Must Undergo Credit Counseling